Lab glassware is an essential part of most experimental labs like chemistry, biochemistry, biology, genetics, etc.

-There are many types of labware for the use made of different materials.
+There are many types of labware made of different materials for use.

-But those made of glass are more common due to time-tested use and suitable for all the experiments.
+However, those made of glass are commonly used and suitable for all experiments.

-Labware made of glass are preferred due to many advantages like
+Labware made of glass is preferred due to many advantages, like

-- Ability to withstand high temperatures during heating, like up to 500degree.
+2. Ability to withstand high temperatures during heating, like up to 500 degrees.

-- Ease of cleaning, drying and also environment-friendly disposal.
+3. Ease of cleaning, drying, and also environment-friendly disposal.

-Due to the above reasons lab, glassware is quite famous.
-So let us see them one by one
+Due to the above reasons, lab glassware is quite famous.
+Let’s see them one by one.

 2. Measuring cylinder